 Take the Mean number of RRC Connection as an example:

-Introduce a new filter which can be named as NewFilter, then RRC.ConnMean can be optionally separate as RRC.ConnMean.NewFilter to represent RedCap RRC connection number when the value of NewFilter is RedCap.
+Introduce a new filter which can be named as NewFilter, then RRC.ConnMean can be optionally split as RRC.ConnMean.NewFilter to represent RRC connection number for RedCap UEs when the value of NewFilter is RedCap.

-The subcounters filtered by the new filter with the value of RedCap can be used as metrics of RedCap RRC connection number.
+The subcounters filtered by the new filter with the value of RedCap can be used as measurements of RedCap RRC connection number.

 5.3.4 Evaluation of potential solutions

-TBD
+The possibile solution described in clause 5.3.3.1 enhances the existing measurements related to RRC connection number defined in TS 28.552[10].
+A new filter is introduced, which can be optionally used to separate the measurments into subcounters to represent RedCap UEs number.
+The change is lightweight and and largely reuses existing measurements.

+In summary, the solution described in clause 5.3.3.1 is feasible.

 5.4 Use case #4: Monitoring of throughput for RedCap service